 The incident management guide is based on the theory that the first hour of the incident is the most crucial time.
 If the incident manager can follow the process, establish the required teams, and keep the stakeholders informed, it is a big win.
 Therefore, the guide focuses on tasks to be done in the first 15 minutes, 30 minutes, and 60 minutes.
 After 60 minutes, the guide suggests providing regular updates till the incident is resolved.
-The guide focuses on providing practical steps that should be followed by the incident manager.
+The guide focuses on providing practical steps that the incident manager should follow.

 What Should Major Incident management Guide Template Include?

 - The first 15 minutes focus on the details of the issue, impacted stakeholders, creating tickets, and forming the incident response team – these are the basics of incident management.

 - The structure of the incident response team will depend on the resourcing capacity of the organization.

 - In some organizations, we have a dedicated incident manager, and in some organizations, the role is played by various people.